Instructions for Returning Resident

 Applicants who wish to apply for Returning Resident (SB-1) visas should contact the Consular Section of the U.S. Embassy, Dhaka well in advance of their intended travel (at least three months in advance, if possible) to permit sufficient time for visa processing.

-In order to schedule an appointment for an interview, the SB-1 applicant must send an email requesting an interview date to firstname.lastname@example.org or email@example.com Applicants must be interviewed in person at the embassy.
+In order to schedule an appointment for an interview, the SB-1 applicant must send an email requesting an interview date to email@example.com or firstname.lastname@example.org.
+The applicant also needs to scan and send all relevant documents that he/she wants to show to the consular officer on the day of the interview along with the email.
+Applicants must be interviewed in person at the embassy.

 Requirements for Application for Returning Resident: